cyrilnoah1/KtxExtended/README.md

 KTX Extended utilises the existing Android KTX extensions and builds on it by providing additional Kotlin extensions that help aid your development.
-The library includes some support library extensions that help that help reduce the boilerplate in many of our Android projects.
+The library includes some support library extensions that help reduce the boilerplate in many of our Android projects.

 ### Without KTX Extended
 ```kotlin